rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 _Available as of v2.3.0_

 As of v2.2.6, snapshot files are timestamped to simplify processing the files using external tools and scripts, but in some S3 compatible backends, these timestamps were unusable.
-As of Rancher v2.3.0, the option `safe_timestamp` is added to support compatiable file names.
+As of Rancher v2.3.0, the option `safe_timestamp` is added to support compatible file names.
 When this flag is set to `true`, all special characters in the snapshot filename timestamp are replaced.

 >>**Note:** This option is not available directly in the UI, and is only available through the `Edit as Yaml` interface.